groupby/searchandiser-ui/README.md

 For instructions to integrate with an existing NodeJS application please read this file.
 [README.nodejs.md](README.nodejs.md)

-There are two ways to implement in an existing website, the prefered way is to have the searchandiser API generate the HTML on your page and hookup the eventing for you.
+There are two ways to implement in an existing website, the preferred way is to have the searchandiser API generate the HTML on your page and hookup the eventing for you.
 This way you will inherit all the best practices for your website in seconds.